Skip to main content

 Screenshot showing an exception due to a difference that is tiny compared to the numbers

-So yes, we add a final check to introduce a reasonable threshold for floating point error and… no problems found.
+So we added a final check to set a reasonable threshold for floating point error and… no problems found.

 With >25K execs/sec for longer than 10 minutes of fuzzing with no new coverage, we can have pretty good confidence that there aren’t other weird math problems happening.